briankanya/shared-cicd-poc/README.md

 # Shared CI/CD POC

-This shared CI/CD POC repository is used to show serverless Jenkins-X.
+This shared CI/CD POC repository is used to show serverless Jenkins.

 ## Setup